Laparoscopic Gall Bladder Stone Surgery

 • Performed under general anesthesia

-• 3-4 small incisions are made in the abdomen
+• 3–4 small incisions in the abdomen

 • A laparoscope (tiny camera) is inserted to visualize the uterus